Frequently Asked Questions

 In order to cover facilities such as fuel and gas we ask for $20/engine hour on board our vessels Indigo and Dream On and $30/per engine hours on board Cattitude.

 In the event that you need to cancel your charter and give us more than 60 days notice before your charter period, the deposit will be refunded in full less a service fee of $110.
 If less than 60 days notice of cancellation is given the full charter fee will remain due and payable and will not be waived or refunded unless Fraser Island Boat Charters is able to obtain an alternative booking for the same period.

 One of the best things about winter is our whales!
 Hervey Bay is known as the best whale watching spot in Australia (if not the world) and for good reason.
 Thanks to the protection from Fraser Island, the calm waters of the bay are known as the humpbacks’ chosen rest stop along their migration route.
 During the months of July – November whales will spend extended time relaxing and playing in our waters and towards the end of the season mothers will teach their calves how to behave.
 There are no restrictions on where you can travel throughout this time, however there are strict guidelines to follow in the event you encounter whales on your boating journey.
 These restrictions include distances between the vessel and any marine life and how you interact with these marine mammales.
 Click here to familiarise yourself with the guidelines.

-Charterers are asked to pay a deposit in order to confirm the booking; the balance of the charter fee at least sixty days prior to your charter period with and a security bond will be held while you are on charter.
+Charterers are asked to pay a deposit in order to confirm the booking; the balance of the charter fee at least ninety days prior to your charter period with and a security bond will be held while you are on charter.

 We have 240V power on board for most appliances (leave those hair straighteners and dryers at home though!) and batteries are charged by solar and a wind generator.
 We strongly encourage all charterers to be aware of conserving power and energy while on board so that together we can limit our impact on the local environment.